4 Months, 3 Weeks and 2 Days: Plot

 Otilia leaves Găbița at the Tineretului to attend Adi's mother's birthday party.
 She is still disturbed but stays and has dinner with Adi's mother's friends, who are mostly doctors.
 They converse about trivial matters while Otilia and Adi remain silent.
 After Otilia accepts a cigarette in front of Adi's parents, one of the guests starts talking about lost values and respect for elders.
 Adi and Otilia retreat to his room, where she tells him about Găbița's abortion.
 They begin debating what would happen if it were Otilia who was pregnant, as Adi is opposed to abortion.
 After the argument, Otilia calls Găbița from Adi's house.
 Găbița does not answer, so Otilia decides to return to the hotel.

-When Otilia enters the hotel room Găbița is lying on the bed, and she tells Otilia that the fetus has been expelled and is in the bathroom.
+When Otilia enters the hotel room, Găbița is lying on the bed, and she tells Otilia that the fetus has been expelled and is in the bathroom.
 Otilia wraps the fetus with some towels and puts it in a bag, while Găbița asks her to bury it.
-Otilia walks outside, finally climbing to the top of a building, as Mr. Bebe had suggested, and dropping the bag in a trash chute.
+Otilia walks outside, finally climbing to the top of a building, as Mr. Bebe had suggested, and drops the bag in a trash chute.
 She returns to the Tineretului and finds Găbița sitting in its restaurant.
 Otilia sits and tells Găbița that they are never going to talk about the episode again.
 Otilia stares blankly at Găbița.